containrrr/shepherd/README.md

 You can enable private registry authentication by setting the `WITH_REGISTRY_AUTH` variable.

-You can enable notifications on service update with apprise, using the [apprise microservce](https://github.com/djmaze/apprise-microservice) and the `APPRISE_SIDECAR_URL` variable.
+You can enable notifications on service update with apprise, using the [apprise microservice](https://github.com/djmaze/apprise-microservice) and the `APPRISE_SIDECAR_URL` variable.
+See the file [docker-compose.apprise.yml](docker-compose.apprise.yml) for an example.

 Example: